Have you been struggling with making the right decision?

 The first step towards making decisions based on your intuition and not on your fear is to distinguish one from the other.

-Now you must be wondering how does intuition feel like, compared to fear.
+Now, you must be wondering what intuition feels like compared to fear.

 Well, that’s an easy distinction to make because they feel very different.

 When your intuition speaks to you, you will feel happy and at peace.